Raw materials

 If palm oil, then only from sustainable cultivation

-The RSPO is a voluntary multi-stakeholder initiative.
-It defines criteria for sustainable palm oil production, such as the prohibition of slash-and-burn and deforestation of primary forests, the prohibition of new development on peat soils and the observance of national labour rights.
+The RSPO is an international voluntary multi-stakeholder initiative.
+It defines criteria for sustainable palm oil production, such as the prohibition of slash-and-burn practices and deforestation of primary forests, the prohibition of new peatland development and compliance with national labour laws.
+In the 2018 revision, the RSPO's requirements were significantly tightened in order to specifically address existing criticisms such as lax standards and inadequate control mechanisms.

 We are a member of the Palm Oil Network Switzerland

-The Palm Oil Network Switzerland is the competence centre and exchange platform for the actors involved in the value chain.
-By joining forces, the members work towards the sustainable development of palm oil production.
+Founded in 2020, Palm Oil Network Switzerland is a centre of expertise and exchange platform for the entire value chain.
+Together, its members are committed to sustainable palm oil production.

 Palm oil has technological advantages for us